cherylberger/Mapping_earthquakes/README.md

 ### Cheryl Berger

 ## Project Overview:
+Basil and Sadhana like how you created your earthquake map with two different maps and the earthquake overlay.
+Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.

 ## Results:

+Resources:

 #### Modify the starter code provided to perform the following actions:
 ![image](https://user-images.githubusercontent.com/94234511/155920313-dc5224dd-d412-4435-986a-a59de16a849f.png)